-I’d absolutely love to devour a chunky slice of this Pumpkin Loaf Cake any time of year, but it feels especially enjoyable in autumn and winter.
-This deliciously moist and flavoursome cake is packed with spices like cinnamon, ginger and nutmeg.
-We don’t have pumpkin pie spice in the UK, but it’s easily created with the right mix of spices.
+I'd absolutely love to devour a chunky slice of this Pumpkin Loaf Cake any time of year, but it feels especially enjoyable in autumn and winter.
+This deliciously moist and flavoursome cake (which can also be known as pumpkin bread) is packed with spices like cinnamon, ginger and nutmeg.
+We don't have pumpkin pie spice mix in the UK, but it's easily created with the right mix of spices.
 As is pumpkin puree, you can find details on that further along in this post.
 Slathered on top of this easy Pumpkin Loaf Cake is a thick cream cheese frosting, that to be honest is lucky to make it on top of the cake as I could just eat it with a spoon!

-To make the cake I mixed together the oil and sugar, then added the eggs and pumpkin puree and whisked well.
+To make the cake, mix together vegetable oil and light brown soft sugar, then add eggs and pumpkin puree and whisk together well.

-Then I whisked in the self raising flour, bicarbonate of soda and spices.
-I used cinnamon, mixed spice, ginger and nutmeg.
-Then I poured the mixture into a lined 2lb loaf tin.
+Then whisk in the self raising flour, bicarbonate of soda and the spices.
+Pour the mixture into a lined 2lb loaf tin.

 Where can you buy pumpkin puree in the UK?

-I’ve found tins of pumpkin puree in the American food section of large supermarkets like Tesco and Sainsburys.
+I've found tins of pumpkin puree in the American food section of large supermarkets like Tesco and Sainsburys (the two brands I know of are Libbys and Baking Buddy).
 I have also heard that Waitrose stock it.
-It’s sometimes available all year round, or sometimes only from September until December.
+It's sometimes available all year round, or sometimes only from mid-August until December.
 It really does depend on the supermarket with this.
 Keep asking your local store, you may just bug them enough to get them to stock it!
 You can also buy it online, I have purchased it from Amazon before, and Sous Chef also sell it.
-It will be a little bit more pricey, but I’ve found good deals by buying several cans at once (it lasts over a year usually).
+It will be a little bit more pricey, but I've found good deals by buying several cans at once (and the best before dates are usually at least one year long).

 Can you make pumpkin puree from scratch?

 Yes!
-If you can’t get hold of the canned version (the two brands I known of are Libbys and Baking Buddy) then you can make pumpkin puree from scratch.
+If you can’t get hold of the canned version, then you can make pumpkin puree from scratch.
 A 2kg pumpkin will give you roughly 675g pumpkin puree.
 The good news is, if you have too much you can freeze pumpkin puree.
-What you need to do is slice up the pumpkin, deseed it and scoop out the flesh.
-You can either roast or steam the pieces until soft – use a knife to check tenderness.
-Allow the pumpkin to cool.
-Remove the flesh from the skin and then use a blender to puree the flesh.
+What you need to do is carefully slice up the pumpkin, de-seed it and scoop out the stringy bits.
+Then you can either roast or steam chunks of the pumpkin until soft – it will take 20-30 minutes depending on the size of the pieces, use a knife to check tenderness.
+Allow the pumpkin to cool fully.
+Remove the flesh from the skin using a spoon, and then use a blender to puree the flesh.
 You now have pumpkin puree!
 It’s also great stirred into risottos or curries if you have leftovers.
+If it's not the time of year for pumpkins but you really want to make pumpkin cake, then you can use butternut squash too!

 - The cream cheese frosting is optional, this cake is also amazing undecorated!
 Or you could drizzle some melted dark chocolate on top, or a cinnamon icing would be divine too.

 - The little pumpkin decorations I used are by Wilton.
-They were unfortunately sold out last time I checked on Amazon, but if you want to search elsewhere they are called “Wilton Royal Icing Pumpkin Decorations”
+They were unfortunately sold out last time I checked on Amazon, but if you want to search elsewhere they are called "Wilton Royal Icing Pumpkin Decorations".
+You can also make your own from fondant, or depending on your location you could get some Brach's Pumpkin Candy decorations.

 Recommended equipment & ingredients*